6 Great Tank Mates for Fire Eels (Compatibility Guide 2023)

 It gives them a more natural habitat

-Just ensure that you don’t overcrowd the tank, as this won’t replicate their natural habitat either.
+Just ensure you don’t overcrowd the tank since it won’t replicate their natural habitat and can harm the fish.

 Picking a Substrate for a Fire Eel

-Fire Eels love to burrow, which means you need to account for two things.
-First, the substrate needs to be something that they can burrow into.
+Fire Eels love to burrow, so you must account for two factors.
+First, the substrate needs to be a material that they can burrow into.
 Second, you need to avoid plants that grow into the substrate.

 Conclusion